To be responsive to all reasonable requests of fellow residents.

 Residents are responsible for their guests and any acts which may occur as a result of their visit.

-Shortly after the resident checks into his/her residence hall room, they must review their room.
-Be sure to make a THOROUGH EXAMINATION so that the completed Room Condition Report exactly reflects the condition of your room.
 The Room Condition Report will be used by a staff member to determine what damages, if any, have occurred during the residents stay.
-When they check out of their room, the room will be inspected for any assessable damage.
+When students check out of their room, the room will be inspected for any assessable damage.

 Sunday - Thursday: 11 pm - 3 am